Lesson 4

 Docstrings

-• Modern editors are able to read comments placed at the beginning of classes/methods/functions/types, and display them in certain contexts (for example, when you hover the mouse over a function call).
+• Modern IDEs are able to read comments placed at the beginning of classes/methods/functions/types, and display them in certain contexts (for example, when you hover the mouse over a function call).

 • Usually, to declare a docstring, you must start a comment with a special character or string, for example: